-Reference documents

-http://dati.istat.it/Index.aspx?DataSetCode=DCCV_ICT: is an ISTAT statistic about the usage internet diffusion in Italy;

-Oracle Directory Server Enterprise Edition Deployment Planning Guide: is a document about the operations needed in the process of designing a system [Chapter 12];

-https://docs.oracle.com/cd/E20295_01/html/821-1217/fjdch.html#scrolltoc;

-29148-2018 - 29148-2018 - ISO/IEC/IEEE International Standard - Systems and software engineering -- Life cycle processes -- Requirements engineering - IEEE Standard: ISO/IEC/IEEE document about the building and designing of a system and RASD definition;

-https://gdpr-info.eu/: contains the official PDF of the Regulation (EU) 2016/679 (General Data Protection Regulation).

-https://www.iso.org/isoiec-27001-information-security.html: ISO/IEC 27001 international standard.

 Document structure

 Each chapter contains an introduction to the chapter explaining what in the chapter is going to be said.
 It is a recall of this part of the document to keep track easily what is going to be analysed.
 In this part the definition is more specific and contains all the needed details in order to read the documentation.